 Along with sensing into your inner experience, we work to help you feel how you are in relation with the world-others around you.
 We work on sensing into the world, relationships and situations around you – noticing, how do you respond to different environments/people?
 I work in a way which considers ecosystems.
 As I see it, not doing well is not necessarily a sign of one person not knowing how to better support themselves – it is certainly a sign that there may be something awry in the environment, in the social-ecosystem of their life.

-Broadly speaking about embodiment-mindful-somatic work –
+Broadly speaking about embodiment-mindful-somatic work.

 Some practices, like sitting meditation, yoga or kung fu have a general name, with a variety of specific styles (such as Vipassana meditation, Iyengar yoga, or Shaolin Wushu kung fu).
 Some practices are integrated into cultural ceremony.
 Some practices are trademarked (such as Rolfing).
 Some practices never even needed a special name – people just do them.
 This sort of work is not so much defined by what one is doing.
 Rather it is more about how one is doing.